fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 !!! note
     FastAPI will know that the value of `q` is not required because of the default value `= None`.

-    The `Union` in `Union[str, None]` will allow your editor to give you better support and detect errors.
+    The `| None` in `q: str | None` is not used by FastAPI, but will allow your editor to give you better support and detect errors.

 ## Additional validation